Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 Beier et al. (2011) and Zeller et al. (2012) also offer helpful advice on resistance mapping and connectivity analysis in general.

-Circuitscape can now be called directly from an ArcGIS toolbox.
+Circuitscape can now be called directly from an **ArcGIS toolbox**.
 Look for it on the [downloads page](https://code.google.com/p/circuitscape/downloads/list).